absolud/pspy/README.md

 lg_scriptlistener_pyconverter will do this for you.

 Below an ignor-list of entries not relevant to us.
-Photoshop updates may introduce new editions from time to time which means that the ignore-list would need to be extended with these added id strings:

 - "idhistoryStateChanged"
 - "idmodalStateChanged"